 Message to my readers

 I was not born with a gift for writing, but over time I think I have achieved a reasonable level of competence.
 I learned much from George Orwell whose essay about five rules plus one I have tried to follow.
 I try to write for people who have at least some advanced education or who have read somewhat widely about political and economic affairs.
-Because one third of my readers are from foreign countries and their language skills are not primarily in English, I will sometimes provide links to definitions especially when using words that have many meanings or phrases that are common American expressions or slang--which I try to avoid.
+Because 40% of my readers are from foreign countries and their language skills are not primarily in English, I will sometimes provide links to definitions especially when using words that have many meanings or phrases that are common American expressions (slang)--which I try to avoid.

 I especially appreciate people notifying me whenever they spot a significant error or a clause that is ambiguous or simply doesn't make sense.
-In such instances notify me, Ron Horn, immediately via email at firstname.lastname@example.org, and let me know if you wish to remain anonymous for the correction.
+In such instances notify me, Ron Horn, immediately via email at email@example.com, and let me know if you wish to remain anonymous for the correction.
 Otherwise I will credit you on the edited post with your name.
-I don't ask for donations, instead I seek rewards from people in the form of comments or reactions to my posts in the "comments" section, whether positive or negative.
-The interaction with people of like values and perspectives is very stimulating for me.